Russian tea culture: Brewing and serving

 A notable feature of Russian tea culture is the two-step brewing process.
 First, tea concentrate called zavarka (Russian: заварка) is prepared: a quantity of dry tea sufficient for several persons is brewed in a small teapot.
 Then, each person pours some quantity of this concentrate into the cup and mixes it with hot and cold water; thus, one can make one's tea as strong and as hot as one wants, according to one's taste.
 Sugar, lemon, honey, jam or milk can then be added freely.
 Sugar and other sweeteners are served in bowls; using the personal teaspoon to add them to the tea rather than the one in the bowl is considered impolite.

 Zavarka can be brewed from the same leaves up to three times, but this is generally recognized to dilute and thus spoil the taste, unless it is green tea being brewed.

+In the History of the Great War, British military observers wrote that tea is a popular drink alongside vodka, adding that the Russians prepared a weak infusion before adding jam made of 'tundra berries' presumably to prevent scurvy.

 Tea sachets are widely popular in Russia, but less so than the world average, taking up about 50% of the Russian market compared to the 90% worldwide.
 While the simplicity of brewing such tea makes it popular for quick tea breaks, it is generally thought to be inferior to loose leaf tea brewed into zavarka both in the quality of the leaves available in mass-market brands and the quality of extraction during the brewing process itself.

 A samovar was widely used to boil water for brewing until mid-20th century, when the spread of gas stoves in then-newly mass-constructed apartment buildings largely saw it replaced with kettles.
 From the 1990s, electric kettles have become the norm.

 Drinking tea is an integral part of every Russian meal; it is served with dessert.
 Pastries, confectioneries, and varenye are rarely consumed while not accompanied by tea, and vice versa, such sweet products are commonly categorized as something "к чаю"—"to add to the tea".
 A tea party is also universally a part of a festive meal: meat and other savory food is then served as the first course, and tea serves as the second, normally accompanied by a large cake.
 There is no formal ceremony to drinking tea, on the contrary, tea-drinking is considered to be the best time for small talk.
 The end of drinking tea then also signals the end of the meal.